Skip to content

 • The co-insured person has raised one or more children in the joint household for at least four years in the past.

-• The co-insured relative receives a care allowance of at least level three.
+• The co-insured relative receives a grade 3 care allowance, or higher.

-• The co-insured relative cares for the insured person who receives at least level 3 care allowance.
+• The co-insured relative cares for the insured person who receives a grade 3 care allowance, or higher.

-• while receiving sickness benefit, maternity benefit, childcare allowance or parental leave allowance, unemployment benefit, unemployment assistance or minimum benefits.
+• While receiving sick pay, maternity pay, childcare allowance or parental leave allowance, unemployment benefit, unemployment assistance or minimum income benefits.

 The additional contribution is charged directly to the insured person and collected by ÖGK.